agi-lab/reserving-RNN/README.md

 **2. Data Manipulation.R**

 Contains the main data manipulation, as well as train-test splitting.
-Prepares the raw data for input into the RNN(+) and FNN(+) models.
+Prepares the raw data for input into the LSTM(+) and FNN(+) models.

 **3. Model Training.ipynb files**